dormeneur/JUNKWUNK/README.md

 ## 🤝 Contributing

-We welcome contributions!
-If you'd like to improve Junk-Wunk, feel free to fork the repo and submit a pull request.
+We invite contributions!
+If you're interested in enhancing Junk-Wunk, please fork the repository and submit a pull request.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).